jordipbou/frMIDI/README.md

 Package is ready for node and browser usage (although on node WebMIDI API is not present and input/output functions can not be used without a plugin like jzz library).

+## Why reactive?

+It's difficult with current tools to process MIDI in the time-domain.
+Using rxjs (or other reactive frameworks) allows using already created and tested functions that work in time-domain in an easier way.

+## Why functional?

+Testing.

 # Installation

 ## In node